 Face to Face volunteers serve as docents in the Face to Face museum and help with various aspects of the program including fundraising, publicity, outreach to schools, curriculum development, and Congregation Shaarey Tikvah’s annual commemoration of Kristallnacht: The Night of Broken Glass.

 We educate middle and high school groups from all over Northeast Ohio, including public, Catholic and independent schools.
 Teachers use the Face to Face field trip as a supplement to History, English, Art, and Religion classes.
 Our program works well in conjunction with a Holocaust unit and fits in well with Ohio DOE standards.
 Many schools attend year after year.
-The following schools have attended the Face to Face program since 2004:
+Since 2004, the following schools have participated in the Face to Face program: